JanKoehnlein/FXDiagram/README.md

 # FXDiagram

-All information is now on the the projects's [githug.io pages] (http://jankoehnlein.github.io/FXDiagram/)
+All information is now maintained on the [the projects's github.io pages] (http://jankoehnlein.github.io/FXDiagram/)